One of my greatest passions in life is music.

 Today, manufacturers build stuff that won’t last, so that we have to go and buy new stuff every so often.
 TVs are designed to last 2-3 years before the screens give out.
 Apple ships a new iPad, with double the CPU performance, just seven months after they introduced the previous version.
 Your home inkjet printer stops working and you’re told that you’re better-off dumping it and getting a new one, rather than paying someone to fix it.

 Why has this time not come already?
 Because companies have a good thing going at the moment.
-They aren’t about to shoot themselves in the foot while no-one’s complaining that loudly.
+They aren’t about to shoot themselves in the foot while no-one’s complaining too loudly.

 Companies don’t like unpredictability.
 They like to reinforce customer buying habits and expectations as that’s what allows manufacturers to develop shiny new objects next year that replace the what we’ve bought today.
 Old-school manufacturing is about maintaining – and reinforcing – the status quo.
 About aiding, developing and strengthening predictability, rather than meeting the needs of the customer